 The 9/11 Memorial Glade dedicates space to first responders, recovery workers, and all other people affected by the horrific attacks, whether they have died from or are battling with the consequences of it.
 Several thousand people were exposed to the toxins caused by 9/11, including people who lived, worked, and studied nearby.
 They too are part of the story along with the nearly 3,000 victims and relatives, and now they are honored with the 9/11 Memorial Glade.

 The memorial pays tribute to the effort and courage of relief workers who risked their lives to help heal the city, the nation, and the world after the attacks.
 They were on site from the second it happened, searching for survivors, clearing the debris.

 After nine months, on May 30, 2002, the recovery effort formally ended.
 It was the day the last steel column was removed from the site.
 The so-called “last column” is now a centerpiece of the 9/11 Memorial Museum, surrounded by the Scroll of Honor, where all registered recovery workers are displayed.
-Due to the day’s importance, it will also be the opening date for the 9/11 Memorial Glade.
+Due to the day’s importance, it was also chosen for the opening date.

 The 9/11 Memorial Glade is located on Memorial Plaza, between Liberty and West Street.
 The design was first revealed in May 2018 by the 9/11 Memorial and Museum’s president Alice Greenwald.

 Further incorporated in the memorial is the traditional Japanese art of “Kintsugi”, literally translating to golden repair (kin = gold, tsugi = repair).
-The art technique embraces the repair of broken pottery by filling with breaks with gold.
+The art technique embraces the repair of broken pottery by filling the breaks with gold.
 Kintsugi symbolizes the idea that no scars need to be hidden.
 In fact, the opposite is encouraged: Scars should be displayed with pride because the damage is what makes the pottery unique.